5,300 feet elevation gain

 I stayed on the easy-to-follow trail as it very slowly climbed uphill on the north side of “Tigger Peak.”
 The snow-covered talus was slippery at places, but it wasn't too bad.

-This trail does not go to Mount Princeton; rather it heads for an old mine on Princeton's east ridge.
+This trail does not go to Mount Princeton's summit; rather it heads for an old mine on Princeton's east ridge.
 There are a couple options for when to leave this trail and climb to Princeton's southeast ridge.
 I took the first (southernmost) possibility, where several cairns surrounded the trail I was on and led uphill, following a series of well-defined and easy-to-walk switchbacks.
 Nearing the crest of the ridge, this trail appeared to head more south toward “Tigger Peak,” so I left it and turned northwest toward Princeton, making my way across slippery talus.

 Arriving at the southern part of the long saddle between Tigger and Mount Princeton, I was awestruck at the spectacular view of Mount Antero, most prominent in the sea of Sawatch mountains all around me.
 What a beautiful place, and I had it all to myself!